pixdoet/krunker.api/Readme.md

 ## You need to load items.obfuscated.js before krunkerapi.js

-Then i suggest you to add  <script>var krunkerapi_initcors = true;</script> before you load krunkerapi.js to avoid any cors policy issues
-But note that it will not get the assets from ``assets.krunker.io/`` it will get them from ``hoodgail.github.io/krunker_assets/``
+Then i suggest you to add  var krunkerapi_initcors = true before you load krunkerapi.js to avoid any cors policy issues But note that it will not get the assets from ``assets.krunker.io/`` it will get them from ``hoodgail.github.io/krunker_assets/``
 ```html
         &lt;!-- add this before you load krunkerapi.js--&gt;